vulcancreative/keyboard-event-bus/README.md

 </KeyboardEventBusProvider>
 ```

-Inside your React app, use useKeyboardEventBus hook to add new shortcut.
+Inside your React app, use the `useKeyboardEventBus` hook to add new shortcut.

 ```js
 import { useKeyboardEventBus, Key } from "@vulcancreative/keyboard-event-bus";